New York Ninja: Reconstruction and release

 "What I tried to do was make the most coherent thing I could with the footage I had."

 — – Kurtis M. Spieler, "re-director" and editor of New York Ninja.

 The footage shot for New York Ninja was stored in film reels, ran about six to eight hours in length and included no actor credits.
 It was eventually acquired by Vinegar Syndrome, a film preservation and home video distribution company.
 Without audio, storyboards, or scripts, Kurtis M. Spieler (credited as the film's "re-director" and editor) was tasked with reconstructing the film from the footage alone.
 The only known surviving script is Morano's shooting script, which alluded to a character named "Detective Dolemite"; the original filmmakers may have intended the character to have been played by Rudy Ray Moore, who appeared in the 1975 film Dolemite.

 Spieler suspects that Liu may have been unable to complete filming before the production shut down, saying that "the ending doesn't feel like it was ever finished".
 Vinegar Syndrome considered filming new scenes, but Spieler decided to work only with the original footage.
 In an interview with The New York Times, he said: "I asked myself, 'If my job was to have been an editor in the 1980s, what would I have done?
 Speaking to Paste, he said:

 I was very aware of trying to maintain what I thought was the intended spirit or tone of the original production.
 I knew there was a fair amount of both intentional and unintentional humor to the movie, but I tried to take the project seriously and be respectful to the original source material as well as other movies from the same time period.

-Spieler commissioned the Detroit band Voyag3r to create the score, and hired actors including Don "The Dragon" Wilson, Michael Berryman, Cynthia Rothrock, Linnea Quigley, Vince Murdocco, Matt Mitler, Leon Isaac Kennedy and Ginger Lynn to record new dialogue, which was dubbed over the footage.
+Spieler commissioned the Detroit band Voyag3r to create the score, and hired actors including Don Wilson, Michael Berryman, Cynthia Rothrock, Linnea Quigley, Vince Murdocco, Matt Mitler, Leon Isaac Kennedy and Ginger Lynn to record new dialogue, which was dubbed over the footage.

 The reconstructed version of New York Ninja premiered at Beyond Fest in California in October 2021.
 It was released on Blu-ray by Vinegar Syndrome in November 2021.

 Critical reception

 On Rotten Tomatoes, the film has an approval rating of 96% based on 23 reviews, with an average rating of 7.3/10.
 Josiah Teal of Film Threat called the film "rewatchable, quotable, and perfect for a Samurai Cop or Bruceploitation double-feature", and wrote that "Vinegar Syndrome has found/created a fantastic cult classic".
 J. Hurtado of Screen Anarchy called the film "the kind of gem that demands viewing with a crowd", writing: "As downright goofy as New York Ninja is, it's the genuine heart of the original production that really makes the whole thing work.
 Liu may not have been a high-minded artiste, but he knew what he wanted, and what he wanted was to bring the high-octane, high-camp action of late '70s Hong Kong to the streets of New York."